List of Disney's Hercules characters: Meg

-In Hercules: The Animated Series, Megara appears twice, once as a teenager and once as an adult.
+In Hercules: The Animated Series, Meg appears twice, once as a teenager and once as an adult.
 She meets Hercules and offers him the chance to prove himself as a hero, having him retrieve her the amphora so she can use it to forget about Adonis, who she had a disastrous blind date with.
-He is able to retrieve it from Ares' sons, but Megara leaves Hercules behind to escape.
+He is able to retrieve it from Ares' sons, but Meg leaves Hercules behind to escape.
 She is taken to the Underworld by Pain and Panic and Hercules, despite her betrayal, goes after her.
-During a fight for the amphora, Megara tells Hercules she liked him from the start; they almost kiss, but the amphora's water is dropped on them, causing them to forget how they met.
-The episode "Hercules and the Yearbook" takes place after the events of the film and features Hercules and Megara moving his stuff from Phil's island.
-Hermes delivers a special package, which Hercules immediately hides from Megara.
-Phil reveals the incidents that occurred during his time at school, and Hercules tells Megara he did not want to show her the yearbook because he wants her to see him as a hero.
-However, Megara tells him that she accepts that part of his life regardless.
-However, this does not stop Hercules from having Hermes retrieve Megara's yearbook, and it is revealed Megara was a cheerleader and in the glee club.
+During a fight for the amphora, Meg tells Hercules she liked him from the start; they almost kiss, but the amphora's water is dropped on them, causing them to forget how they met.
+The episode "Hercules and the Yearbook" takes place after the events of the film and features Hercules and Meg moving his stuff from Phil's island.
+Hermes delivers a special package, which Hercules immediately hides from Meg.
+Phil reveals the incidents that occurred during his time at school, and Hercules tells Meg he did not want to show her the yearbook because he wants her to see him as a hero.
+However, Meg tells him that she accepts that part of his life regardless.
+However, this does not stop Hercules from having Hermes retrieve Meg's yearbook, and it is revealed Meg was a cheerleader and in the glee club.

 She appears in the television series House of Mouse as a guest.
 She also appears in Kingdom Hearts II as an inhabitant of Olympus Coliseum, where she meets Sora in the Underworld entrance.
 She later assists Sora in the fight against the Hydra by providing items.
 She returns in the sequel, Kingdom Hearts III.

-Kacey Rohl portrays Megara in the fifth season of Once Upon a Time.
+Kacey Rohl portrays a version of Meg in the fifth season of Once Upon a Time.